Henro2/Project13/project13.md

 **INTRODUCING DYNAMIC ASSIGNMENT INTO OUR STRUCTURE**

-1. In your https://github.com/<your-name>/ansible-config-mgt GitHub repository start a new branch and call it `dynamic-assignments`.
+1. In my  https://github.com/<your-name>/ansible-config-mgt GitHub repositor,y i started a new branch and call it `dynamic-assignments`.

-2. Create a new folder, name it `dynamic-assignments`.
-Then inside this folder, create a new file and name it `env-vars.yml`.
-We will instruct `site.yml` to include this playbook later.
+2. i Created a new folder, name it `dynamic-assignments`.
+Then inside this folder, i created a new file and name it `env-vars.yml`.
+I will instruct `site.yml` to include this playbook later.

-Your GitHub shall have following structure by now.
+My GitHub now  have the following structure

-Note: Depending on what method you used in the previous project you may have or not have `roles` folder in your GitHub repository – if you used ansible-galaxy, then roles directory was only created on your `Jenkins-Ansible` server locally.
-It is recommended to have all the codes managed and tracked in GitHub, so you might want to recreate this structure manually in this case.
+Note: Depending on what method I used in the previous project I may have or not have `roles` folder in my GitHub repository – if I used ansible-galaxy, then roles directory was only created on my `Jenkins-Ansible` server locally.
+It is recommended to have all the codes managed and tracked in GitHub, so i might want to recreate this structure manually in this case.

 ```
 ├── dynamic-assignments